anskarl/LoMRF/doc/3_2_temporal_weight_learning_examples.md

 ## Activity Recognition

 In this example we demonstrate how to perform weight learning for activity recognition, using a small fragment of the first set of the [CAVIAR dataset](http://homepages.inf.ed.ac.uk/rbf/CAVIARDATA1/).
-We use the same Probabilistic Event Calculus formalism as presented in the [Quick Start](0_quick_start.md) section and the same knowledge base as the one defined in the [Temporal Inference Examples](2_2_temporal_inference_examples.md).
+We use the same Probabilistic Event Calculus formalism as presented in the Section [Quick Start](0_quick_start.md)   (for further details see [Skarlatidis et. al. (2014, 2015)](#referencies)) and the same knowledge base as the one defined in the [Temporal Inference Examples](2_2_temporal_inference_examples.md).

-###Training data
+### Training data

 The training data is composed of ground facts of the input predicates `StartTime/1`, `Happens/2`, `Close/4`, `OrientationMove/3`, ground facts of the annotation predicates `HoldsAt/2`, as well as ground function mappings.
 For example, consider the following fragment: